lunemec/nanny/README.md

 make build
 ```

+Note that Nanny requires Go >= 1.8 to run.

 ## Configuration
 See nanny.toml for a configuration example.
 The fields are self-explanatory (I think).
 Please create an issue if anything does not make sense!